-Last summer we told you about the R22 phase out and with summer approaching, Broad Ripple Service Experts Heating & Air Conditioning wanted to remind you of your options.
+We told you last summer about the R22 phase out and with summer approaching, Broad Ripple Service Experts wanted to remind you of your options.

-If you have air conditioning equipment installed earlier than 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed earlier than 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer manufactured in North America.

-The cost of R22 is rising because of the dropping supply, and will no longer be available for use at all by 2020.
+The cost of R22 is rising because of the dropping supply, and will not be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your AC equipment was made before January 2010, you have a few options:
+If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioning system was made before January 2010, you have some options:

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
+2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
 Keep in mind, this is not recommended because it could invalidate your warranty(ies).

 3) Continue to use recycled R22 until 2020.